ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>

-## Hints on lower input lag for games and emulators
+## Hints on lower input lag and better visuals for games and emulators

 - Turn on game mode of TV or monitor if available

 - Turn on low latency mode or anti-lag of GPU driver

+- Turn on v-sync

+- Turn off motion blur